This article describes how to use your parties and signees details across automations. It contains the following topics:

-Click on Automations tab from the main menu and then on the blue button Create new at the upper right-hand corner.
+- Click on the Automations tab from the main menu and then on the blue button Create new at the upper right-hand corner.

-You will be redirected to a pop-up window where you can customize the automation's setup.
+- You will be redirected to a pop-up window where you can customize the automation's setup entirely.

 How can I configure the trigger event?

-For our automation flow, we will use Every contract drafted from a specific template.
+- We will use every contract drafted from a specific template for our automation flow.
 If you have selected the same option as we did, you can then use the search bar below to find the template you want to use as a base for the automation trigger event:

-Use the drop-down list to select the option which will define whether creating a new contract draft should happen after each signature is added to the selected contract or only after the last one.
+- Use the drop-down list to select the option to define whether creating a new contract draft should happen after each signature is added to the selected contract or only after the last one.

-In our use case, we will choose the Final signature option under the automation setup and expect all required signatures to be added first, in order for the signed contract to trigger the automatic creation of the new draft.
+- In our use case, we will choose the Final signature option under the automation setup and expect all required signatures to be added first for the signed contract to trigger the automatic creation of the new draft.

 How can I configure the action event?

-This means that each time a new "Employment contract" is signed, a new NDA draft will be automatically generated.
+- Once a new "Employment contract" is signed, a new NDA draft will automatically be generated.

 How do I utilize the Details tab to use Party or Signee variables in my automation?

-In order to do that, you can keep the generic draft's name or manually type in any text input instead of it and then select the data associated with the Signees in the exact order you wish them to be displayed following that text input:
+- To do that, you can keep the generic draft's name or manually type in any text input instead of it and then select the data associated with the signees in the exact order you wish them to be displayed following that text input:

-You can type in any text input or use variables both from the Party and Signee fields of the signed contract used in the trigger event step ("Contract is signed") and from any editable fields available in the contract as well.
+- You can type in any text input or use variables both from the party and signee fields of the signed contract used in the trigger event step ("Contract is signed") and from any data fields available in the contract.

-Note: One Party can be represented by multiple signees and you can customize that by clicking on the blue button called Add signee under the relevant Party.
+- Note: Multiple signees can represent one party, and you can customize that by clicking on the blue button called Add signee under the relevant party.

 How can I start using my new automation flow?

-Note: If at one point you need to make any changes to the automation, remember to unpublish it first, then make the needed edits and click again on Publish to put the flow into practice.
+- Note: If you need to make any changes to the automation at one point, remember to unpublish it first, make the needed edits, and click again on Publish to put the flow into practice.
 You can control that by turning the Status toggle bar on or off:

-If you click on the three grey dots next to the status toggle bar, you will be able to open, rename, delete, duplicate or see the activity feed of the automation.
+- If you click on the three grey dots next to the status toggle bar, you can open, rename, delete, duplicate or see the activity feed of the automation.

-Remember that the automation must be active (published) in order for the activities to be available and inactive to be deleted.
+- Remember that the automation must be active (published) for the activities to be available and inactive to be deleted.

 How can I check the result of the automation?

-Before using the automation with others, you can very easily check if it works properly by sending it to yourself (use "Only me" as a signature configuration at the top of the contract draft).
+- Before using the automation with others, you can quickly check if it works properly by sending it to yourself (use "Only me" as a signature configuration at the top of the contract draft).
 Below you can find video guidance on the test performance:

-Once you have concluded the automation works, you can proceed using it by signing the contract with external Parties.
+- Once you have concluded the automation works, you can use it by signing the contract with external parties.

-For the test to be performed, you need to find the template you used in the trigger event of the automation setup, then first save the template as a new draft, turn it into a contract by sending it to the relevant Signees, and sign it fully.
+- For the test to be performed, you need to find the template you used in the trigger event of the automation setup, save the template as a new draft, turn it into a contract by sending it to the relevant Signees, and sign it fully.

-In case the automation has run successfully, you can now find the new draft created with the exact same properties as you have configured under the three tabs of the second automation step.
+- In case the automation has run successfully, you can now find the new draft created with the same properties you have configured under the three tabs of the second automation step.
 Click on the draft's name from the activity feed to open the draft and review its details:

-The draft is now completely ready for the signature process initiation and includes the specified by you Signees and associated with them variables fetched directly from the fully signed contract which triggers the automation flow.
+- The draft is now completely ready for the signature process initiation and includes the specified signees and associated with them variables fetched directly from the fully signed contract, which triggers the automation flow.